FCV-Sverige/FCV-Engine/doxygen/readme.md

 # Doxygen Documentation
-this document will walk you through how to generate documentation using doxyengine and our pre-setup doxyfile.
+This document will walk you through how to generate documentation using doxyengine and our pre-setup doxyfile.
 We make use of [doxygen-awseome-css](https://github.com/jothepro/doxygen-awesome-css) repository from [jothepro](https://github.com/jothepro) to give it a pleasant and readable style.

 ## Install Doxygen
 Firstly we need to install doxygen and use their doxywizard to start generating the code.